AndrewRathbun/DFIRArtifactMuseum/Windows/!Images/README.md

 The above images were created by DFIRArtifactMuseum curator Andrew Rathbun.
 Please use them as you see fit for your studies, research, etc.

+### Methodology

+I simply ran APTSimulator in a VM with each AV product installed and generated the data after APTSimulator got as far as the specific AV product allowed.

 ## NTFS Images

 * [Maxim Suhanov's NTFS Samples](https://github.com/msuhanov/ntfs-samples)